Clatters/Sibilla/README.md

 ![Sibilla](Sibilla_1.1.jpg)

-During its development we had to take so many decision in terms of signal routing, compromise stuff to achieve more playability, and many times we were forced to choose only one great idea from the many cool possibility we had in mind.
+During its development we had to take so many decision in terms of signal routing, compromise stuff to achieve more playability, and many times we were forced to choose only one great idea from the many cool possibilities we had in mind.
 So, why not gradually releasing alternative firmwares to the original one?
 Why not seeing what other people are capable of?

 ## Story and introduction